 The Lerner Fund for Undergraduate Students in Religious Studies

-The Religious Studies Program is honored to support our students as they pursue research activities within their field.
+The Religious Studies Department is honored to support our students as they pursue research activities within their field.
 The Lerner Fund supports the cost of travel, registration fees, and participation in research and conferences.
 Projects should be focused on an area within the study of religion.
-The Lerner Fund is available to all majors and minors within the program.
+The Lerner Fund is available to all majors and minors within the Department.
 Visit the above link for further details.

 Alvin H. Zagor Memorial Scholarship Prize